-Monet & Goyon Auto-Roue (Auto-Wheel) cycle attachment was built under licence and was also available from BSA.
-The Monet-Goyon version came with a twostroke engine in 117cc, 119cc and 124cc sizes.
+Monet & Goyon Auto-Roue (Auto-Wheel) This is cycle attachment was built under licence and was also available from BSA.
+The Monet-Goyon version came with 117cc, 119cc and 124cc twostroke engines.
 The device attached to the rear wheel of a bicycle and gave a top speed of up to 30km/h.
 Also known as Motor-Wheel and Roue-Motrice.

 This machine used the Auto-Roue (Auto-Wheel) bicycle engine in a scooter-like machine with a platform on which the rider stood, often with a basket rather than a saddle.

 Koehler-Escoffier Type K

 Single-cylinder sidevalve engine built by Monet-Goyon with 3-speed type DD gearbox.
 Gurtner carburettor, magneto ignition.
 Tyres 25x3.00